ThomasThurnher/HamiltonianNormalForms/README.md

 # HamiltonianNormalForms
-In this respository we develop methods for normalising hamiltonians and perform model reduction
+In this respository we develop methods for normalising hamiltonians and performing model reduction.